Watson’s 3 TD passes lead Texans over Raiders 27-24

+HOUSTON (AP) — Scrambling to make a play, Houston’s Deshaun Watson took a cleat above his left eye, adjusted his helmet but still couldn’t really see.
+So he tossed the ball toward the end zone where he expected tight end Darren Fells to be.

+“I kind of threw it blind,” Watson said.
+“But I … assumed where he was going and kind of adjusted and let my arm guide it.
+I didn’t even see the play until after the game.
+I just kind of laid there and heard the crowd go crazy and knew we scored.”

-HOUSTON (AP) — Deshaun Watson threw for 279 yards and three touchdowns, including the go-ahead score in the fourth quarter to lift the Houston Texans to a 27-24 win over the Oakland Raiders on Sunday.
+Watson threw for 279 yards and three touchdowns, including the go-ahead score in the fourth quarter to lift the Texans to a 27-24 win over the Oakland Raiders on Sunday in a game where the team lost star defensive end J.J.
+Watt to a season-ending injury to a pectoral muscle.

-There were about 6½ minutes left when Watson evaded the rush and connected with Darren Fells on a 9-yard scoring toss to put Houston up 27-24 for its first lead of the game.
-Watson appeared to get kicked in the face on the play and remained on the turf for a few minutes and was tended to be trainers before getting to his feet and walking to the medical tent.
-But he was OK and returned on the next possession.
+There were about 6½ minutes left when Watson connected with Fells on the 9-yard scoring toss to put Houston up 27-24 for its first lead of the game.

+“You see him do it time and time again,” coach Bill O’Brien said.
+“That’s who he is, he’s a winner.
+We’re thrilled he’s on our team.”

+Oakland coach Jon Gruden was asked about how Watson was able to complete that play.

 Houston (5-3) forced a punt on the next drive when Gareon Conley, who was traded to the Texans from Oakland this week, knocked down a pass to Tyrell Williams on third down.